ILYMUN/gatsby-website/content/pages/committees.md

 ###   United Nations Office for Outer Space Affairs - UNOOSA

-* The question of claiming territory in outer space
+* Claiming Territory in Outer Space
-* Space race: the role of public and private entities
+* Space Race: the Role of Public and Private entities

 </div>